It's been months since I moved out of my old residence and started looking for a new place to live in.🏡

 I've spoken to friends about it, received a lot of assurance from them that it's normal for it to take this long, as well as helpful tips on how to improve my chances of finding something.
 But the search is still taking much longer than I'd like it to. 😣

-The word "impatient" brings to mind the many times my Dad and I were stuck in traffic together back in Nairobi.
+The word 'impatient' brings to mind the many times my Dad and I were stuck in traffic together back in Nairobi.
 This happened quite often; and whenever it did, he would get restless.
-Regardless of how long or short a time we spent stuck in traffic, he'd always behave as if we were never going to move again - even though it was obvious that we eventually would.
-I'd mentally shake my head and smileas the thought, "Daddy is so impatient" ran through my mind.
+Regardless of how long or short a time we spent stuck in traffic, he'd always talk and act like we were never going to move again - even though it was obvious that we eventually would.
+I'd mentally shake my head and smile as the thought, "Daddy is so impatient" ran through my mind.

-To my surprise, however, I now realize that I'm more like him than I thought!😯 I hate feeling like I'm stuck in a situation.
+To my surprise, however, I now realize that I'm more like him than I thought!
+Lol.
+I hate feeling like I'm stuck in a situation.
 I dread it, and find myself trying to avoid it as much as I possibly can, even though I know that it won't last forever.